wongxingjun/Others/README.md

 ======
 ###This repository includes:
 - Some setting files, such as Vim settings.
-- Some plugins and useful tools
+- Some plugins and useful tools.